openstack/api-site/firstapp/source/scaling_out.rst

 detect these situations, you can have it automatically request and remove resources, but you don't actually need to do this work yourself.
 Instead, the OpenStack Orchestration service can monitor load and start instances as appropriate.
-See :doc:`section6` to find out how to set that up.
+See :doc:`orchestration` to find out how to set that up.

 Verifying we've had an impact